 I like using a jalapeno in the meatballs because it adds a bit of heat and a fresh chili flavor.
 It also works well against the subtle warmness of cinnamon and allspice in the sauce.

-You can sprinkle some toasted pine nuts over the dish or even include some in the meatball mixture if you so desire.
+Sprinkle some toasted pine nuts over the dish or even include some in the meatball mixture if you so desire.

 Makes a large pot full.
 Reheats well.